jtkovacs/jtkovacs.github.io/refs/notes/management.md

 Per Vassallo (2017):

 Systems thinking operates on systems; systems are parts that are interconnected, leading to **emergent** behavior.
 This means a system must be studied as a whole; it is dangerous to study parts in isolation.
 And when the system is analyzed as a whole, it may reveal **leverage points** where interventions (which may be small) can trigger large or simply _persistent_ changes in system states (i.e., design).
-Desipte Vassallo's phrasing, this is _not_ the same idea as incremental change or iteration, nor is it the same as the idea that a small change can have a large cumulative impact given a large user population.
+Despite Vassallo's phrasing, this is _not_ the same idea as incremental change or iteration, nor is it the same as the idea that a small change can have a large cumulative impact given a large user population.

 "The vocabulary of formal systems thinking is one of **causal loops, unintended consequences, emergence, and system dynamics.** Practicing systems theorists employ tools such as **systemigrams, archetypes, stock and flow diagrams, interpretive structural modeling, and systemic root cause analysis ... the Iceberg Model and ... leverage points.**